Roku's latest free update has been met with user backlash

 Get all the latest news, reviews, deals and buying guides on gorgeous tech, home and active products from the T3 experts

-And to be fair, the Roku front-end does provide a simple user experience which we've enjoyed here at T3 for years, but only when you can get to your content without being faced with an ad you can't skip first.
+And to be fair, the Roku front-end does provide a simple user experience which we've enjoyed here at T3 for years, but only when you can get to your content without being faced with an ad first.
 That's not quite as "delightful".

-We haven't experience the mandatory ad-loading ourselves yet, which could mean it's being trialled outside the UK first.
-Let's hope the backlash will be sufficient for the brand to look at other ways to bring in revenue without slathering its products with forced commercials on a permanent basis.
+We haven't experienced the mandatory ad-loading ourselves yet, which could mean it's being trialled outside the UK first.
+Let's hope the backlash will be sufficient for the brand to look at other ways to bring in revenue without forced commercials becoming a permanent fixture.

 After all, when you buy a device or worse, a TV, you kind-of want it work as, well, advertised.